Shared lives, shared solutionsMaking a Strategic difference

 Milwaukee’s central city neighborhoods have been fragmented by a lack of generational wealth, crime, the failure of local businesses and bad governance.
 While some groups look at top-down solutions, Bridge Builders invests directly in the lives of the people on the block.

-We looks at infrastructure and streetscape improvements, code enforcement, and removal of slum and blight as key steps toward restoring a block.
+We look at infrastructure and streetscape improvements, code enforcement, and removal of slum and blight as key steps toward restoring a block.
 We emphasize improved housing conditions with targeted rehabilitation and new construction assistance.

 Inner-city innovation on every block